RamanDyba/cv/README.md

 **_Position_:** frond-end developer

+All this time I have been working in a team that included not only developers, but also business analysts and quality assurance specialists, using the SCRAM methodology hence can work as part of a team that solves problems together.

 I am currently working on an application for creating and passing tests and practical programming tasks.

-As part of this project, I have implemented about 50 features and improvements.
+As a part of this project, I have implemented about 50 features and improvements.
-Among them are several at the back end, for example, obfuscation of user data.
+Among them there are several ones at the back end, for example, obfuscation of user data.
+Also I do code review and code refactoring regularly including transforming class components into functions using hooks.

 ## Education